 Teacher candidates explore policy on early childhood special education and recommended practices to support the diverse needs of young children with exceptionalities and their families in inclusive environments.

-Prerequisite: Admission to the FSEHD Early Childhood Education program or consent of the deptartment chair.
+Prerequisite: Admission to the FSEHD Early Childhood Education program or consent of the department chair.

 Offered: Fall, Spring.